The Collection Teams

 “That is good advice Zorig,” the professor uttered to the chief technician, “but what if he is lost and can’t find his way out?”

 “Then I’ll send crewmen in to get them out,” vowed Falon, a determined look on his face.

 Upon hearing this threat, Rezwit began turning the crawler around on the path.
 A solid featureless jungle surrounded them on both sides.
 After bumping a tree, crunching over a rotting log and avoiding a mud puddle that might prove problematical for the tracks, Rezwit found himself going in the right direction this time: out.
 He had decided never to speak to Alafa again after the way she behaved.
 He longed for those carefree days when he, Rifkin, Vimml, and Grummel romped happy-go-luckily over the deserts and mountains of Raethia, Beskol, and Orm.
 Irignum had too many trees, too many unfamiliar sounds, and too many creatures that wanted to make them their next meal.

-By now Rifkin had gently coaxed, after threatening and shaming his teammates, into filling most of the containers with an assortment of lizards, snakes, bugs and those wondrous furry creatures the professor had marvelled at before.
+By now Rifkin had gently coaxed, after threatening and shaming his teammates, into filling most of the containers with an assortment of lizards, snakes, bugs and those wondrous furry creatures the professor had marveled at before.
 Rifkin was quite proud of the multicolored lemur-like creature he and Shizwit had netted in the bush.
 For the benefit of the commander and professor, he could be heard complimenting his teammates’ zeal.
 By now, all of Commander Falon’s staff, including the ship’s medic, Doctor Eglin, had gathered on the bridge.
-With several excellent samples in the miniature life suppor containers, Rifkin—always the showman—took the opportunity to instruct his team members on the proper use of the euipment provided for collection.
+With several excellent samples in the miniature life support containers, Rifkin—always the showman—took the opportunity to instruct his team members on the proper use of the equipment provided for collection.